Hepatitis A Vaccine

 • Tiredness (1 in 14 adults).

-Very rarely, serious allergic reactions can occur within a few minutes to a few hours of the vaccination.
+Rarely, serious allergic reactions can occur within a few minutes to a few hours of vaccination.
 Report SOS to the hospital if:

-• You develop high fever or behavioral changes
+• You develop a high fever or behavioral changes

 • Difficulty in breathing